Hezekiah-Elisha/Time-is-up/README.md

-# a countdown timer project
+# A countdown timer project
   In this project I used an external javascript file(time.js) and an external css file(styles.css).
 ## HTML
   I used html 5 elements such as ```<main></main>```